 You also wouldn’t be able to brew as much coffee at a time despite the size of the 185 Kalita Wave because the 155 filters can only handle so many coffee grounds.
 Overpouring them could cause the filter to collapse.

 What if you tried to put a 185 Wave filter in a 155 Kalita Wave brewer?
 Now you’d have no airflow since the filter would be far too large for the coffeemaker.

-Hot water wouldn’t be able to easily travel through the ridges of the Wave filter and into the Wave Zone, which could result in your coffee grounds get soaked.
+Hot water won’t be able to easily travel through the ridges of the Wave filter and into the Wave Zone.
+This will result in the coffee grounds get soaked.
 You would have a very watered-down cup of coffee!